-Coronavirus disease 2019 (COVID-19) is a respiratory illness that causes fever, coughing, and shortness of breath.
-COVID-19 is highly infectious, and it has spread throughout the world.
+Coronavirus disease 2019 (COVID-19) is a viral respiratory illness that causes fever, coughing, and shortness of breath, but many other symptoms can occur.
+COVID-19 is caused by a highly infectious virus, and it has spread throughout the world.
 Most people get mild to moderate illness.
 Older adults and people with certain health conditions are at high risk for severe illness and death.

 COVID-19 is caused by the SARS-CoV-2 virus (severe acute respiratory syndrome coronavirus 2).
 Coronaviruses are a family of viruses that can affect people and animals.
 They can cause mild to moderate respiratory illnesses, such as the common cold.
 Some coronaviruses can cause severe illness that can lead to pneumonia and even death.

-COVID-19 spreads to people within close contact (about 6 feet or 2 meters).
-When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets spray into the air.
-You can catch the illness if you breathe in these droplets or they get in your eyes.
+COVID-19 most readily spreads to people within close contact (about 6 feet or 2 meters).
+When someone with the illness coughs, sneezes, sings, talks, or breathes, droplets and very small particles spray into the air.
+You can catch the illness if you breathe in these droplets or particles or they get in your eyes.

 COVID-19 symptoms range from mild to severe.
 Older people and people with certain existing health conditions have a higher risk of developing severe illness and death.
 Health conditions that increase this risk include: